Skip to content

 Roland JC-40 Jazz Chorus 40-Watt Guitar Amplifier...

-• Stereo input enables players to get true stereo sound with modelers and...
+• Stereo input lets you unlock wide, true stereo sound with your favorite...

 In 1975, Roland introduced the JC Jazz Chorus amplifier family, which soon changed the landscape for clean electric guitar tones.
 Jazz guitarists choose the JC series because of its dependability, stereo inputs, and ability to blend well with effects pedals.
 The Roland JC-40 is a smaller version of the original JC-120 and a fantastic addition to Roland’s JC amplifier family.